 A hamstring bridge is an excellent targeted exercise to the hamstring muscle group.
 Your physiotherapist will instruct you to lie on the ground with your heels on the bed and feet flexed back towards you.
 You will then tuck your pelvis and push heels into the bed and create a lift.
 Your hamstrings should be firing the most and some glutes.
 If there is any discomfort in your back let your physiotherapist know and stop the exercise.
 Reps and sets will be determined based on your ability to load your body and how many you can complete before fatigue.

 The exercises listed above show how to treat a high hamstring tendinopathy.
 These are three key strengthening exercises that are commonly used by our physiotherapists.
-There are many more exercises which can be utilised to restrengthen your hamstring and your physiotherapist will work with you to tailor a specific program to your exercise ability and stage of rehab.
+Your physiotherapist will work with you to tailor a specific program to your exercise ability and stage of rehab.

 Treat Hamstring Tendinopathy with Barefoot Physiotherapy